Aliases for NR2F6 Gene

 GeneCards Summary for NR2F6 Gene

 NR2F6 (Nuclear Receptor Subfamily 2, Group F, Member 6) is a Protein Coding gene.
-Diseases associated with NR2F6 include chronic purulent otitis media.
-Among its related pathways are Gene Expression and Gene Expression.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and steroid hormone receptor activity.
+Among its related pathways are Gene Expression and Nuclear Receptor transcription pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II distal enhancer sequence-specific DNA binding.
 An important paralog of this gene is RXRG.

 UniProtKB/Swiss-Prot for NR2F6 Gene